Florida Elder Crime Practitioner Designation

 To earn the Florida Elder Crime Practitioner Designation, a participant must successfully complete eighty-eight hours of instruction offered through FCPTI within a

-- Aging Issues: A Comprehensive Approach is a twenty-four hour course that provides instruction on how aging impacts the community; comprehensive and multi-disciplinary approaches; determines differences in personal judgment; capacity to consent; addresses common addictions among the elderly; and the Florida Victims’ Compensation program.
+- Aging Issues: A Comprehensive Approach is a twenty-four hour course that provides instruction on how aging impacts the community; comprehensive and multi-disciplinary approaches; determines differences in personal judgment; capacity to consent; addresses common addictions among the elderly; and common elder law documents.

 - Law Enforcement’s Role in Elder Crime is a twenty-four hour course with focused instruction on the role law enforcement plays in elder abuse prevention; understanding Florida’s residential facility system; abuse, neglect and sexual abuse of elderly persons; Florida law; and practical investigative techniques.